dingmaotu/mql4-lib/README.md

 ## Changes

+* 2017-08-15: Implemented Price Break Chart.
+Renamed ChartFile to HistoryFile and made HistoryFile part of the File System API.
+Started the process toward a unified library for MT4 and MT5 (top level include directory name is `Mql` now).
-* 2017-07-14: Add 2 RESP protocol parsers: one for message oriented buffers, one for stream buffers; they provide more specific error reporting
+* 2017-07-14: Added 2 RESP protocol parsers: one for message oriented buffers, one for stream buffers; they provide more specific error reporting than hiredis parser.
-* 2017-07-10: Event handling in `EventApp`; add `HashSet`; reimplement `HashMap`
+* 2017-07-10: Event handling in `EventApp`; added `HashSet`; reimplemented `HashMap`.
 * Before 2017-07-10: A lot, and I will not list them.
 I decided to add a change log for future users to see what is going on at first sight.